sunrivse/sunrivse/README.md

 『 ↳✧･ﾟHere's the people I don't want to int. ( no reasons cus I hate them and I'm lazy )

-Stargazingcountlessstar ( sonic area )

 Lilac ( a purple hedgehog ) ( sonic area )

 Marla ( BombNerd ) ( genshin impact area )

-Those 3 people are nothing but shitty disappointment. ( fuck off you weirdos looking ass bitches )
+Those 2 people are nothing but shitty disappointment. ( fuck off you weirdos looking ass bitches )

 ╭┈──── ◌ೄ◌ྀ ˊˎBefore you int !!